micmejia/bible-dump/NKJV/Proverbs/Prov 22.md

 Have I not written to you excellent things Of counsels and knowledge,

 ###### 21
-That I may make you know the certainty of the words of truth, That you may answer words of truth To those who [^d]send to you?
+That I may make you know the certainty of the words of truth, That you may answer words of truth To those who send to you?

 ###### 22
 Do not rob the poor because he _is_ poor, Nor oppress the afflicted at the gate;